makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina, who learned quickly how to draw a moan from Sélène, who knew to shift her focus before a touch got to be too much, who responded to Sélène as readily as Sélène responded to her.

-Malina, who seemed to know just how intensely that desire moved within Sélène, who knew how to track it - itss rise, its plateau, its crest - and who held Sélène tightly to her as the vixen cried out and shook as the desire crashed down into a sudden rush of pleasure.
+Malina, who seemed to know just how intensely that desire moved within Sélène, who knew how to track it --- its rise, its plateau, its crest --- and who held Sélène tightly to her as the vixen cried out and shook when the desire crashed down into a sudden rush of pleasure.

 And as that wave of warmth ecstasy passed, Malina kept Sélène held comfortable and safe.